Firesphere/silverstripe-newsmodule/README.md

 * Tagging of items, shown grouped under `http://yoursite.com/yournewspage/tags` or a specific tag: `http://yoursite.com/tag/tag-urlsegment` where tag-urlsegment is the urlsegment of the tag, ofcourse.
 * Selectively disable comments on items, useful for when a commenting-war commences.
 Just disable for that specific item and you're set.
 * Show random items below a post.
 Or not.
 Or related items.
 Or both.
 Or none.
 Have it your way!
+* Set the publish-date.
+If, for example, you want to post after a three-date event, but update your item during the event.
+Note, you still have to check the Publish-checkbox and it won't auto-tweet (yet).

 ## Demo of frontend